 Yoga is a system of self-investigation, self-transformation and self-realisation.
-Its practices and lifestyle aim to integrate the body, mind, heart and spirit and awaken students to their innate wholeness.
+Its practices and lifestyle aim to integrate the body, mind, heart and spirit and awaken practitioners to their innate wholeness.

-The role of the yoga professional is to guide and support students in their practice of yoga.
-Yoga professionals aim to nurture the physical, emotional, psychological, social and spiritual well-being of students.
+The role of a yoga professional is to guide and support students in their practice of yoga – to nurture the physical, emotional, psychological, social and spiritual well-being of students.

 Code of Professional Conduct